Foxes Faux

-Foxes Faux are an English band that play a mixture of folk, punk and rock music.
+Foxes Faux were an English band that play a mixture of folk, punk and rock music.
 They formed in Keighley, West Yorkshire, England and played their first gig at Victoria Hall in their home town in January 2009.
 Originally, they choose to busk or play acoustically over traditional gigs.
 They also have become well known for playing additional acoustic sets after their typical PA gigs have finished.
 Since adding a rock rhythm section, they have almost exclusively played pub and club gigs.

 In September 2012, the band independently released their debut self-titled EP.
-In 2015 they released their 13 track debut album Fox Tales through Drawing Board Records and Bomber Music to rave reviews in a mixture of folk, rock, punk and country publications.
-In July 2017, they will release their second album Big Ifs.
-The album has been preceded by singles 'Treacle Mile' and 'You Got Me All Wrong'.
+In 2015 they released their 13-track debut album Fox Tales through Drawing Board Records and Bomber Music to rave reviews in a mixture of folk, rock, punk and country publications.
+In July 2017, they released their second album Big Ifs preceded by singles 'Treacle Mile' and 'You Got Me All Wrong'.
+In 2024, the band announced the release of their third album 'Scarper!'.